-For the past 4 years I have had MLD twice a week (each session lasting 30 minutes).
+For the past 4 years, I have had Manual Lymphatic Drainage (MLD) twice a week with each session lasting 30-minutes.
 The therapist starts at my neck, moves down my chest/ stomach/ groin and then starts working on my leg.
-I’ve recently come to the conclusion that the massage I have been receiving (up until today) isn’t enough for my Lymphedema needs.
-I need to up my MLD game big time.
+This has been very helpful and is a very important part of lymphedema management.

 I think this is a really important thing to note: from time to time we need to make changes and evolve with our Lymphedema.
 To not be scared to change things if you don’t feel like they are working properly.
 Keep experimenting and keep thinking outside the box for your treatments!